Typical Illinois DUI Punishment (or sentence):

 What is Court Supervision:

-Court Supervision is not a conviction by the court.
-Court supervision is in-between a conviction and having the case dismissed.
-If a case cannot be dismissed, the next best disposition is court supervision.
+First, although court supervision is not a conviction it is also not a dismissal.
 With court supervision the court has authority to make you pay a fine, pay court costs, and complete other requirements.
-After the period of court supervision (usually 1 year) you will be required to return to court for a final “return date” at which time the court will confirm that you have completed all of the court’s requirements and paid all of the court fines and costs.
-If everything is done and paid, and you have not been arrested during the period of the court supervision, the case will be terminated and the case will be over without you receiving a conviction for DUI.
+After the period of court supervision (usually 1 year) you will be required to return to court for a final “return date.”
+At the return date the court will confirm that you have completed all of the court’s requirements and paid all of the court fines and costs.
+Provided everything is complete and all fines and costs are paid and you have not been arrested during the period of the court supervision, the case will be terminated and the case will be over without you receiving a conviction.
+However, if there was a new arrest or if everything is not complete the court supervision could be revoked.

 The Court cannot sentence you to Court Supervision if you previously had a prior DUI, Statutory Summary Suspension or Reckless Driving charge, regardless of when the prior charged occurred.
 For example, if you received court supervision on a DUI charge 25 years ago, you cannot obtain court supervision.